srikanth230/Automatic-Question-Builder/README.md

 3. [N Afzal Hameeth - LinkedIn](https://www.linkedin.com/in/afsal-hameeth-01a099281/) --- afsalhameeth271103@gmail.com
 4. [T Nandha Gopal - LinkedIn](https://www.linkedin.com/in/nandhagopal-t-97729b257/) --- nandhathanikai@gmail.com
 5. [Sharan Parthasarathy - LinkedIn](https://www.linkedin.com/in/sharan-parthasarathy-27928124b/) --- [Email not provided]

-## Acknowledgments

-- Thanks to all the contributors of the open-source libraries and frameworks used in this project.
-- Special thanks to the educators and researchers who inspired this idea.